Shame and guilt.

 I’m trying to laugh now, but it wasn’t so funny a couple of weeks ago.

-More shame and embarrassment.
+More shame and guilt.

-Future shame, embarrassment, and guilt.
+Future shame and guilt.
 Oh yay.

-In reality, all three are different.
+In reality, the two are very different.

 Embarrassment is an uncomfortable feeling that may undermine the image of who we wish others to perceive us to be.
 It includes actions that make us look or feel awkward, funny-looking, or stupid.